-Her parents were the children of German immigrants, and she was born and raised in Hoboken, New Jersey along with her younger brother.
+Her parents were the children of German immigrants, and she was born and raised in Hoboken, New Jersey, along with her younger brother.
 Her early life was the same as most children of the era until she contracted polio at age 7.
 While she survived it relatively unscathed, it did weaken her right leg, which left her with a lifelong limp.
 She was teased for it, and she later described the limp as both a bad and good force in her life, as enduring the teasing helped to shape her character and made her stronger emotionally and in her determination to do the things she wanted to do.

-Her childhood continued as normal as it was able after that until her father abandoned the family when she was 12.
+Her childhood continued as normal as it was after that until her father abandoned the family when she was 12.
 After this traumatic event, she changed her name from Dorothea Margaretta Nutzhorn to Dorothea Lange, dropping her middle name entirely and abandoning her father Heinrich’s surname for her mother Johanna’s maiden name.
 This was her way of showing that she had abandoned her father as much as he had abandoned her.

 She attended the Wadleigh High School for Girls, then attended Columbia University in New York City, where she studied photography under the tutelage of Clarence H. White.
 While studying, Dorothea informally interned at several photography studios in New York City.
-Upon graduation, she traveled on what was to be an around the world trip in 1918, accompanied by a female companion.
+Upon graduation, she traveled on what was to be an around-the-world trip in 1918, accompanied by a female companion.
 They were robbed in San Francisco and forced to abandon the rest of the trip.
-In fact, Dorothea stayed there and got a job as a photofinisher.
+Dorothea stayed there and got a job as a photofinisher.
 She opened her own successful photography studio the next year and moved across the bay to Berkeley, where she lived for the rest of her life.

-Later, Dorothea became a faculty member at the California School of Fine Arts very first Photography department, and co-founded her own magazine, Aperture, in 1952.
+Later, Dorothea became a faculty member at the California School of Fine Arts very first Photography department and co-founded her own magazine, Aperture, in 1952.
 She focused much of her work in Aperture to the plight of poor and displaced people, highlighting the injustices they faced in America.

-Dorothea died in 1965 at the age of 70 and was survived by her husband Paul, two children, three step-children, and many grand and great-grandchildren.
+Dorothea died in 1965 at 70 and was survived by her husband Paul, two children, three step-children, and many grand and great-grandchildren.
 She was inducted into the National Women’s Hall of Fame in 2003, an elementary school in Nipomo, California (near where she photographed Migrant Mother) was named after her in 2006, and in 2008, she was inducted into the California Hall of Fame.